If there is one prayer that you should pray/sing every day and every hour, it is the

 (2.)
 Determine the antiderivative of functions using the Power Rule.

 (3.)
-Determine the antiderivative of functions using the Methods of Integration.
+Determine the antiderivative of functions using several Methods of Integration.

 (4.)
 Integrate exponential functions.